ViktorZhurbin/forms--app/README.md

 You'd need to log in with a Google account for the full functionality.
 After logging in, you can copy the form's link to share it and collect responses.

+### Editor
+An admin tool to create, manage and share online forms, view responses.

+**Features**: drag & drop, optimistic updates, google auth, form preview, and table of responses.

+### Forms
+Actual forms app that works nicely on desktop and mobile, and work even on bad internet (without any spinners)

+**Features**: mobile-friendly, works offline, swipe gestures support with Typeform-style slide animations.

 ## Tech Stack

-### Framework
+### UI
-It's plain React and Typescript, with a [tiny router](https://github.com/molefrog/wouter).
+It's plain React and Typescript, with a [tiny router](https://github.com/molefrog/wouter) and [Mantine](https://github.com/mantinedev/mantine) for UI components library.

-### UI Library
-[Mantine](https://github.com/mantinedev/mantine), a fully featured components library.
-If I were to compare it to Material UI, it's more lightweight and provides better DX.
+Using a new framework and UI lib would inevitably cost me more time, with little to no benefits (at least at this scale).

-### Database
+### Data layer
-[InstantDb](https://github.com/instantdb/instant), a real-time database that handles all the data fetching, permission checking, offline caching, and optimistic updates
+[Instant](https://github.com/instantdb/instant), a real-time database that handles all the data fetching, permission checking, offline caching, and optimistic updates.

+With it I didn't need any state management **AND** backend.
+It's like React Query that talks directly to the DB with live updates.

 ### Tooling & setup

-##### Bundler
+#### Bundler
 [Rsbuild](https://github.com/web-infra-dev/rsbuild), a fast build tool that claims to be faster than everyone else.
 It's built on top of [Rspack](https://github.com/web-infra-dev/rspack), greatly simplifying its configuration.
 Unlike Vite, it bundles both in prod and dev mod, providing consistent experience.

+#### Monorepo
-Its [source build plugin](https://github.com/rspack-contrib/rsbuild-plugin-source-build) allowed to easily share code between apps in a simple pnpm monorepo.
+Rsbuild's [source build plugin](https://github.com/rspack-contrib/rsbuild-plugin-source-build) allowed to easily share code between apps, with a monorepo setup that is simple to maintain and reason about (compared to Nx, at least).

-##### Lint & format
+#### Lint & format
 [Biome](https://github.com/biomejs/biome), an all-in-one linter and formatter.
 Compared to Eslint+Prettier it is much faster, needs a minimal config, and it's just one single dependency in the `package.json`.

-#### Deploy
+### Misc
-Cloudflare Pages with Github integration.
+- Deployed to Cloudflare Pages with Github integration.
+- Discovered [Codeium](https://codeium.com), an in-IDE AI coding assistant.
+Even its free plan worked consistently better than Guthub Copilot.
+- Tried [Astro](https://astro.build/) to build a lightweight landing page (unfinished, see `apps/landing-astro (archived)`)